BryceBann/regex-science/Develop/gist-template.md

 ### Anchors
 To declare the start of a regex you will use the carrot or `^` before you start to create your regex.
 To declare the ending of a regex you would then enter a dollar sign or `$` this will end youre regex.
 A simple exampale to see this would look like `/^\d\d:\d\d$/` this is showing that your regex will have two digits followed by a colon and two more digits.
 ### Quantifiers
+There are four different quantifiers `+, *, ? and {n}` these will help us while trying to match with our regex the following examples will help show and explain.

+Quantity: `{n}` as being one of the simplest this will help us specifie multiple characters we need `\d{5}` is the same as `\d\d\d\d\d` by adding a `\b` this will exclude any lonfer numbers.
+We can also do a range this will select the how many characters are needed and how many is to many for example `{3,5}` will select the sequence of characters that is 3 charcters long but no longer then 5.
+To let the range extend to more characters you will simply use the a snippet `{1,}` this will find the designated charcter starting will a single character and will accept as many that are grouped together.
 ### OR Operator

 ### Character Classes